-The past 16 months have not been kind to supply chain professionals.
+The past few years have not been kind to supply chain professionals.
 From the pandemic to weather emergencies to port slowdowns to—of all things—a 1,300-foot container ship blocking one of the world’s busiest trade routes, the far-flung, highly complex supply chain networks feeding the global economy appear to have finally reached their limits.

 How else can one explain the shutdowns of North American auto manufacturing plants, as well as numerous tier supplier facilities, due to a shortage of a $5 computer chip?
 Or that a winter storm could leave the continent’s plastics processors, paint and coatings manufacturers and other businesses starved of their most basic raw materials?